Gold-piggy-bank

 How do I know I’ll get good value for money?

-When you work with me, you’ll get a professional with a wealth of knowledge, who’s trained in best practice and has also learned from experience.
+When you work with me, you’ll get a copywriter with a wealth of knowledge, who’s trained in best practice and has also learned from first-hand experience.

-To ensure my service offers you value for money, I will:
+To ensure my services offer you good value for money, I will:

 What if the service is not what I expected?